 Community Innovation Lab | Dallas formed the second round of EmcArts’ Community Innovation Labs program, which addresses tough social challenges in local communities by deeply integrating adaptive response approaches and artistic practice into rigorously designed and facilitated change processes.
 The local convening organizations were Big Thought, the Embrey Family Foundation, Ignite/Arts Dallas, the Hunt Institute for Engineering and Humanity at SMU, and Make Art with Purpose.
 Generous program support was provided by the Kresge Foundation.

-The third round of the Community Innovation Labs, currently taking place in Indianapolis, Indiana, seeks to uncover and advance strategies toward creating more inclusive and sustainable economies for those who are too frequently pushed aside by traditional systems, with a particular focus on youth aging out of foster care and returning citizens.
+The third round of the Community Innovation Labs, currently taking place in Indianapolis, Indiana, seeks to uncover and advance strategies toward creating more inclusive and sustainable economies for those who are too frequently pushed aside by traditional systems, with a particular focus on youth aging out of foster care and returning citizens (those returning from prison).